Code Swendsen-Wang Dynamics: Introduction

-Because the two sectors evolve independently through the course of the quantum Markov chain, the mixing time of the quantum chain is determined by the slower of the two classical chains.
-It thus remains to find classical Markov chains for the classical code Hamiltonians that mix rapidly for systems of interest.
-This is achieved by a generalization of the Ising SW dynamics to binary linear codes.

-\paragraph{(Classical) code SW dynamics} The code SW dynamics iterates updates of error configurations and (the code analogue of) cluster configurations. \begin{itemize} \item \emph{Cluster formation:} Given an error configuration $x$, let $E(x)$ be the checks satisfied by $x$.
-Remove checks from $E(x)$ iid.\ with probability $e^{-2 \beta}$, resulting in $E(x)'$. \item \emph{Cluster update:} Sample a new error configuration $x'$ by sampling a random codeword from the code defined by the checks $E(x)'$, i.e., sample $x'$ uniformly such that $\langle A, x' \rangle = 0$ for all $A \in E(x)'$. \end{itemize} We show that the stationary distribution of this chain is given by the Gibbs distribution \eqref{eq:classical gibbs}.
-In fact, the SW dynamics for the Ising model is a special case of the code SW dynamics where the interactions are restricted to be pairwise: in \cref{eq:cch}, let $H(x)$ be the Ising model Hamiltonian, where each check is a pairwise check between adjacent vertices in the interaction graph.
-Then in the cluster formation step of the original SW dynamics, a cluster is now just one dimension of the (repetition) codespace defined by $E(x)'$, and the cluster update step outputs a random linear combinations of these dimensions.
+The Code SW dynamics achieves this by iterating updates of the noisy codeword configurations and cluster configurations. \begin{itemize} \item \emph{Cluster formation:} Given a noisy codeword $\sigma$, let $E(\sigma)$ be the checks satisfied by $\sigma$.
+Remove checks from $E(\sigma)$ iid.\ with probability $e^{-2 \beta}$, resulting in $S \subset E(\sigma)$. \item \emph{Cluster update:} Sample a new noisy codeword $\sigma'$ by sampling a random codeword from the code defined by the checks $S$, i.e., sample $\sigma'$ uniformly such that $\prod_{i \in A} \sigma'_i = 1$ for all $A \in S$. \end{itemize} We show that the stationary distribution of this chain is indeed given by the Gibbs distribution~\eqref{eq:classical gibbs}.

-To prove polynomial mixing of this dynamics, we extend the approach of \textcite{guo_random_2017,ullrich_swendsen-wang_2014} for rapid mixing of the original SW dynamics on the Ising model.
-Their approach for solving this longstanding open problem relies on a series of three closely related Markov chains, propagating the proof of rapid mixing from the last of these chains to the first:

-\begin{enumerate} \item \emph{SW dynamics on the RC model}: Consider the original SW chain where we focus our attention not on the spin configurations but on the \emph{edge} configurations.
-The stationary distribution of this chain is a distribution over subgraphs called the \emph{random cluster} (RC) model with probability distribution $\phi(S) \propto p^{|S|}(1-p)^{|E\setminus S|} 2^{k(S)}$ for $S \subset E$ and $p = 1- e^{-2\beta}$, where $k(S)$ is the number of connected components of the subgraph $S$. \item \emph{Single-bond dynamics on the RC model}: The Markov chain which picks a random edge and resamples it according to the Metropolis rule for $\phi$.
-This can be seen as a ``slowed down'' version of SW dynamics which updates a single, random edge rather than all edges. \item \emph{JS chain on the even-subgraph model}: The Jerrum-Sinclair (JS) chain efficiently samples from the distribution supported on \emph{even subgraphs} $B \subset E$ (subgraphs where every vertex has even degree) proportional to $\xi(B) \propto p^{|B|}(1-p)^{|E\setminus B|}$.
-This chain works by expanding the state space to include subgraphs with two defects (vertices with odd degree).

-\end{enumerate} \textcite{ullrich_comparison_2013} showed that rapid mixing for single-bond dynamics implies rapid mixing for the SW dynamics on the RC model and therefore also the Ising model. \textcite{guo_random_2017} gave an argument in which they ``lift'' the canonical paths from the rapid mixing proof of the JS chain \cite{jerrum_polynomial-time_1993} to show rapid mixing of the single-bond dynamics.